nystudio107/instantanalytics/README.md

 Once you have installed Instant Analytics, you'll see a welcome screen.
 Click on **Get Started** to configure Instant Analytics:

 * **Google Analytics Tracking ID:** Enter your Google Analytics Tracking ID here.
 Only enter the ID, e.g.: UA-XXXXXX-XX, not the entire script code.
+* **Auto Send "Add To Cart" Events:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent when an item is added to your Craft Commerce cart.
-* **Auto Send Commerce Analytics:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent when an item is added or removed from your Craft Commerce cart, and when a purchase is completed.
+* **Auto Send "Remove From Cart" Events:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent when an item is removed from your Craft Commerce cart.
+* **Auto Send "Purchase Complete" Events:** If this setting is on, Google Analytics Enhanced Ecommerce events are automatically sent a purchase is completed.
 * **Commerce Product Category Field:** Choose the field in your Product or Variant field layout that should be used for the product's Category field for Google Analytics Enhanced Ecommerce
 * **Commerce Product Brand Field** Choose the field in your Product or Variant field layout that should be used for the product's Brand field for Google Analytics Enhanced Ecommerce